namanv3/Lattices/Experiment-1/README.md

 ```bash
 ./main matrix.txt
 ```
-In the example above, matix.txt has a 20x20 matrix.
+In the example above, matrix.txt has a 20x20 matrix.
 If you want to run the executable on the lattice formed by the first few row vectors of the matrix (for example, the first 5 row vectors), just run the executable lke this:
 ```bash
 ./main matrix.txt 5
 ```